who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/09._Testing_Security/02._After/harden_yourself.md

 ## Introduction

 Here are a bunch of resources.
-It is up to your grouop to decide which ones make sense to use.
+It is up to your group to decide which ones make sense to use.

 For the first category of tools, consider how you can make them part of your CI/CD pipeline.